sivanitski/alis_vue_project_library/README.md

   </p>
 </details>

-We opted to use vue 2.x and not vue 3.x because we rely on and encourage the use of a vuetify to decrease iteration cycle time, and speed up dev.
+We opted to use vue 2.x and not vue 3.x because we rely on and encourage the use of Vuetify components to decrease iteration cycle time, and speed up dev.
 For the same reason javascript is favoured over typescript.

 ## Getting started
 1. Fork the template repo to your personal github.